Cetis/intelligent-campus/sensors/measurement_event.md

 # DEV NOTES

 - Consider whether UDD or XAPI style is preferable (XAPI style adopted here).
-- This is based on Safehouse.
+- This is based on Safehouse and Lone Rooftop.
 Others need to be compared.
 - Consider latency.
 May prefer averages over time (eg average temp over an hour).
 For limiting data stream.
 So, time period rather than point in time.
 Big architecture implications for a Jisc service.
 This spec now revised to cover the possibility of time ranges or averages over time.
 - Potential issue over averages: do we need to know the time period (eg average temp over an hour), or should we leave that detail to the provider?
 I favour the latter.
 - Consider a measurement.range property, to show possible or likely ranges of values?
-- Consider separating out location (optionally) for static sensors, to avoid data redundancy.

 # Measurement_Event
 ## Description